danvk/boggle-paper/paper/content.typ

 Calling `branch` is considerably faster than building a new tree for each letter choice on a cell.
-For example, on the high-scoring 4x4 board class from Table N, `branch` split a center cell containing 12 letters and returned 12 subtrees in 0.07s.
+For example, on the high-scoring 4x4 board class from @board-bounds, `branch` split a center cell containing 12 letters and returned 12 subtrees in 0.07s.
 Building the same trees from scratch took 4.0s, roughly a 60x difference.